This post may contain affiliate links. Please read our disclosure policy.

 • vanilla and almond extract: adds good flavor, don’t skip the almond extract!

-What Fruit is Best on a Fruit Pizza?
+What Fruit is Best on Simple Fruit Pizza?

 Try a combination or use your favorite → Kiwi, Mandarin oranges, Strawberries, Blueberries, Blackberries, Grapes, Bananas, Oranges, Raspberries, Pineapple, Peaches, or Mango.